ddbit/youtube-viewcount-scrap/README.md

 ```

 This will output the current view count as a number.
 If the video cannot be found or accessed, an error message will be displayed.

+## Monitor Loop

+The `monitor_loop` function continuously monitors YouTube view counts and updates the on-chain oracle when changes are detected:

+- Periodically checks the current view count for a specified video
+- Compares against the last recorded count stored in the blockchain
+- Updates the on-chain oracle contract with the new view count when a change is detected
+- Maintains synchronization between YouTube's real-time data and blockchain state